hyungmogu/ctci/README.md

 ## Work Summary

 ### December 19th, 2018
 1. Taking a break until December 22nd, 2018.
-Brain needs some rest.
+Feeling the need to rest.
 Will comeback!

 ### December 18th, 2018
 1. Worked on first part of ['Social Graph'](https://youtu.be/h30F6Aima7k) problem in system design for Pramp